EdEn-D/Underwriting/README.md

 # UnderwritingAI
- Underwriting AI bot for automatic underwriting of morgages
+ Underwriting AI bot for automatic underwriting of mortgages